-During FY22, on a consolidated level, the company reported a 48% y-o-y growth in the total operating income (TOI) from ₹34,443 crore in FY21 to ₹51,226 crore in FY22.
+During FY22, on a consolidated level, the company reported a 48% y-o-y growth in the total operating income (TOI).
 The improvement was aided by higher sales volume coupled with an upward movement in steel prices.
 On a standalone basis, JSPL sold 7.64 million tonne (MT) of steel in FY22 vis-à-vis 7.28 MT in the previous year, generating a TOI of ₹49,801 crore on a standalone basis (PY: ₹33,132 crore).
 JSPL's (standalone) PBILDT per tonne remained healthy at ₹19,520 in FY22 (PY: ₹ 19,085) owing to strong sales realisations.
-However, the PBILDT per tonne declined to ₹11,988 in H1FY23, compared to ₹24,521 achieved in H1FY22.
-This was mainly due to the sluggishness witnessed in realizations (especially in Q2FY23), owing to the normalisation in the industry upcycle globally and the imposition of export duty by the GoI.
-The company's ability to maintain growth in the sales volume and report the envisaged PBILDT per tonne, and generate adequate accruals to support its capex while keeping its consolidated debt level under control, will remain a key monitorable.
+However, the PBILDT per tonne declined to ₹11,423 in 9MFY23, compared to ₹21,962 achieved in 9MFY22.
+This was mainly due to the sluggishness witnessed in realizations (especially in Q2FY23), owing to the normalisation in the industry upcycle globally, increased raw material prices, China opening up and the imposition of export duty by the GoI.
+Though the PBILDT per tonne moderated to ₹7095 in Q2FY23, it improved to ₹11384 per tonne in Q3FY23 on the back of better sales realisations.
+The company's ability to maintain growth in the sales volume and report the envisaged PBILDT per tonne and generate adequate accruals to support its capex while keeping its consolidated debt level under control, will remain a key monitorable.